location icon

 1. After ten years, you can sell a property that has been rented without any capital gains tax, unlike, for example, ETFs.

-2. You can deduct 2-2,5 % of the value of the building in addition to your mortgage interest and maintenance costs from your rental income before you pay income tax!
+2. You can deduct 2-3 % of the value of a used building in addition to your mortgage interest and maintenance costs from your income tax!
+With energy efficient new builts you can now depreciate up to about 50% in 10 years and get 20-25% of the purchase price back from the tax office.

 3. Banks give you excellent terms: Interest rates and repayment terms are very similar to those of German own-use home buyers.
 These favorable conditions are not available to people who do not live or pay taxes in Germany.